 - Honey is a gentle facial cleanser and can help remedy acne and other skin conditions.

 What do you think about honey now?

 Honey has been used since the dawn of time for beauty, culinary and medicinal purposes.
 Ancient Egyptians, Assyrians, Chinese, Romans, and Greeks used honey to treat wounds and to heal conditions of the gut.
-Hippocrates himself used honey and vinegar for pain, honey and water for thirst, and honey mixed other substances for fever.
+Hippocrates himself used honey and vinegar for pain, honey, and water for thirst, and honey mixed with other substances for fever.

 Honey is a powerhouse of nutrients with impressive antioxidant, antifungal, antiviral anti-inflammatory, and antibacterial properties.
 Research is growing, and it is becoming nearly impossible to argue with the science that supports the many ways in which honey can be used in a variety of therapeutic settings.
 We have barely scratched the surface of the extensive benefits of honey.

-There is little question that this amazing gift from the bees will continue to advance in favor in both alternative and conventional medical circles.
+There is little question that this amazing gift from the bees will continue to advance in favor of both alternative and conventional medical circles.
 We should all indeed be humbled in front of the tiny, yet mighty honey bee.